 Learning the signs of bullying and how to handle bullying helps your child develop some essential conflict resolution skills.
-However, in some circumstances it just isn’t safe for your teenager to handle it on their own, or the person who bullied isn’t interested in changing their behaviour.
+However, in some circumstances it just isn’t safe for your teenager to handle it on their own.
 If that’s the case, and the bullying is serious or has been going on for a while, involve their school, other parents or authorities if it’s appropriate.